Richard Donner: Superman (1978)

-Post-Superman career
+1980s and 1990s

 Donner directed mixed commercial flops (Inside Moves, Radio Flyer) and successes (The Goonies, the Lethal Weapon series, Scrooged, and Conspiracy Theory).
-In the case of Superman, it was Donner who insisted the subject of the comic book superhero should be treated "straight", that is, portrayed with respect to the fantasy genre's particular conventions and tone, rather than "camp"; this approach strongly influenced later genre directors such as Tim Burton (Batman, Batman Returns), Bryan Singer (X-Men, X2, X-Men: Days of Future Past), Christopher Nolan (Batman Begins, The Dark Knight, The Dark Knight Rises), Kevin Feige (Marvel Cinematic Universe), and Zack Snyder (Man of Steel, Batman v Superman: Dawn of Justice, Zack Snyder's Justice League), who have made successful superhero films of their own.

 Lethal Weapon (1987–1998)

 Donner's next blockbuster film was the action comedy Lethal Weapon, written by Shane Black.
 It starred Mel Gibson as a widowed narcotics detective with a suicidal bent "who breaks every rule for the sheer joy of it".
 It co-starred Danny Glover as a calm homicide detective with a loving family and consideration for retirement.
 The film's action sequences were considered "truly spectacular" and made the film one of the year's biggest hits.

 Donner directed six films starring Mel Gibson in total, creating a Lethal Weapon franchise with three sequels; the last of these was Lethal Weapon 4, released in 1998.
 In an interview in 2000, Gibson described his impressions of Donner:

 Uncle Dick.
 He's a great guy, just terrific.
 Extremely professional.
 He's an old veteran and has an understanding of film that is the culmination of years of experience.
 He's got his technical stuff down, his vision down.
 No matter what you say about Dick, it underrates him.
 He really loves what he's doing, loves working with actors, and he allows you freedom to explore all kinds of areas.
 "All right, kid," he'll say, and slap you on the back and let you try something, because even he doesn't know sometimes.
 He's just an extremely charming, talented, great fuckin' guy.
 I love him.